alex-gutev/live_cells/docs-src/docs/advanced/lightweight-cells.md

 cell's value every time it is accessed is likely to be faster than caching it, due to the overhead of maintaining a state.
 For expensive computations, it's preferable to cache the value and only recompute it when necessary.
-If in doubt, you're better off sticking to `ValueCell.computed`.
+If in doubt, you're better off sticking to `ValueCell.computed` and `MutableCell.computed`.